guydoshlab/GLcode/README.md

 This code under continual development and updates will be posted here.

 On November 4, 2023, a new version of this code was uploaded (version 1.13g).
 Note that the original version remains and is referred to as version 1.07bg.

+The runscripts folder contains wrapper functions for calling the core code.